Christmas is the best time of the year. There’s time off with family, everyone’s filled with the Christmas spirit, and of course, there’s Santa Claus.

 Looking for some more fun Christmas activities to keep the kids busy?
 We’ve got you covered with this Christmas printables bundle!
 There are color by numbers, pattern block mats, do a dot printables, letters from Santa and so much more.
 No more hours of screen time – these activities will keep them engaged and happy!

-First, is the nice list certificate.
-It’s easy to edit with Adobe Reader.
+There’s no better way to say ‘Merry Christmas’ than with an official document from the North Pole!
+This nice list certificate is easy to edit with Adobe Reader.
 All you need to do is enter your child’s name on the line and you’re all set!

 Santa Warning Letter